madhulathachavali/Differential-Gene-Expression-and-Pseudotime-Analysis-of-T-Cell-States/README.md

 - There is strong connectivity between naive_like and memory_precursor_like clusters (thick edge).
 Similarly, there is a strong connection between memory_precursor_like and effector_like clusters.
 The connection between naive_like and effector_like is weak.
 - This graph suggests a likely trajectory: Naive-like → Memory-precursor-like → Effector-like.

-- The core trajectory is similar in case whole dataset and significant genes.
+- The core trajectory is similar in case of whole dataset and significant genes.

 ### **4. Pseudotime Analysis**: